rotexsoft/leanorm/docs/getting-started.md

                 'post_id',
                 'comment_id',
                 CommentsModel::class, // Foreign Model Class, defaults to \LeanOrm\Model
+                CommentRecord::class, // Foreign Record Class, if blank, defaults to the Record class
+                                      // associated with the foreign Model Class when related data is fetched CommentsCollection::class, // Foreign Collection Class, if blank, defaults to the Collection class
-                CommentRecord::class, // optional record class to return each related row of data in CommentsCollection::class, // optional collection class to return related records function(\Aura\SqlQuery\Common\Select $selectObj): \Aura\SqlQuery\Common\Select {
+                                          // associated with the foreign Model Class when related data is fetched function(\Aura\SqlQuery\Common\Select $selectObj): \Aura\SqlQuery\Common\Select {

                     $selectObj->orderBy(['comment_id']);